 Casino scams aren’t always related to payments and fraud.
 One of the most common scams is rigging games so that the house always wins.

-The RTP (return to player) is the percentage of money from all bets over a period of time that will be returned to players.
+The RTP is the percentage of money from all bets over a period of time that will be returned to players.
 It’s the opposite of the house edge: if the house edge is 10%, the RTP is 90%, etc. Online gambling sites that are reputable and reliable will always display their RTP.
 They will also include information about the relevant gaming enforcement agency that has approved the site in the footer or somewhere else on the page.

 2. A slow withdrawal process

 This is a common kind of online scam.
 Casinos start out paying on time, but the payments slowly become more complicated and take longer to reflect in your account.
-They will often say it’s got to do with a clash with their terms and conditions that you‘ve agreed to.
+They will often say it’s got to do with a clash with the terms and conditions that you‘ve agreed to.

 3. Asking for personal data